5 Signs Your Depression is Treatment-Resistant

 More frequent and longer-lasting depressive episodes

-People with TRD may have recurrent episodes of depression, even after periods of remission.
-Despite periods of feeling better, the symptoms may return, often with increased severity.2,4
+People with resistant depression may have recurrent episodes.
+This can happen even after periods of remission.
+Despite periods of feeling better, the symptoms may return.
+They often come back with increased severity.2,4

 Anxiety

-People with TRD are more likely to have anxiety in addition to their depression.
+People with resistant depression are more likely to have anxiety too.
 A solution may be to prescribe you medicine that treats both your anxiety and depression.2

 Inability to find enjoyment or pleasure in life